 Jane Eckhardt McMullen is president of CIVIC’s board of directors.
 She grew up in Iowa City, graduating from City High and earning her BA, Masters and Ph.D. degrees in French at the University of Iowa.
 She taught French as a graduate assistant at UI, to cadets at West Point, and in the Adult and Community Education program for Fairfax County Public Schools (Virginia).
 She was a lectrice d’anglais in Poitiers, France and taught English to Burmese students in the English Language Program of the American Embassy in Rangoon.
 Accompanying her husband Ron during thirty years of Foreign Service postings, she lived in the Dominican Republic, Sri Lanka, Gabon, South Africa, Fiji, Burma and Eritrea.
 Returning “home” in 2012, Jane teaches ESL with the International Women’s Club.
 She joined CIVIC in 2013 and became a Board member in 2014.
 Jane previously served as vice president and has chaired the Membership Committee.
 Jane also filled a staffing gap as CIVIC Interim Program Coordinator (summer 2016).

-Newman Abuissa is currently serving as the interim board treasurer.
+Newman Abuissa is the CIVIC board treasurer.
 Newman was a past president (2010-2012) and has been on the board since 2004.
 He was born in Damascus, Syria and received a bachelor and Master degrees of Science from South Dakota State University.
 He was elected as National Delegate to the Democratic National Convention in Boston in 2004.
 He was the Board President of the Iowa City Human Right Commission 2008-2009.
 He was the Parish Council Chairman at the start of St. Raphael Church in Iowa City 2001-2006 and is the Arab American Institute Iowa Chair 2002- present.
 He appeared on Aljazeera Arabic and BBC Arabic covering American politics for Middle East audiences and has spoken at local organizations and churches about the Middle East and current events.